sandialabs/LVTM/Documentation/Support.md

 ## Source Code:
-> This code is open-source, and free!
+> This code is open-source, and free of charge!
 The source code is available from the LVTM Bitbucket Repository (https://bitbucket.org/lavag/labview-task-manager), as is the same VIPM installer package mentioned above.